ZainabAlharbi/ML-exercise/README.md

 ### Checking The customer's eligibility for  a loan

 ## ML model selected:
-### Random Forest Model
+### Neural Network

 ## Reason:
-**We decided to choose Neural networks because it helps us cluster and classify. and it can improve the accuracy for our model. **
+**We decided to choose Neural Network Model to help us classify our data into two classes and improve the accuracy when predicting the test set. **
 ## Group 1:
  **TITANS**
 ## Group Members: